- Day 6: Last Day on Sifnos and Travelling Home

 Cocktails and Dinner in Kamares

-Captain’s Bar has a great location on the southern corner of the beach.
-We sat at a beachfront table and ordered two cocktails from their happy hour menu (2 for €10), then relaxed and discussed our plans for the week ahead.
-The second round of cocktails went down even faster than the first, but sensing that we were in danger of not making it to dinner, we resisted a third round and instead paid our tab and made our way onto the street in search of food.
+Our first stop: Captain’s Bar, a beachfront gem at the southern corner of the bay.
+We snagged a prime table by the sand and ordered two cocktails from the happy hour menu—2 for €10, a deal too good to pass up.
+As we sipped and discussed plans for the week, the second round went down even easier than the first.
+Sensing we were in danger of skipping dinner altogether, we resisted a third cocktail and ventured onto the street in search of food.

 Camaron Italian Restaurant